University of Minnesota heads federal COVID-19 antibody trial

 "Hospitals can be activated to enroll participants in epidemic hot spots in the U.S. and around the world," Neaton said.

 The first trial launched earlier this month by the study group is of an antibody product developed by drugmaker Eli Lilly under the name LY-CoV555.
-Neaton said the group could be studying several other versions under development by drug companies by this fall.
+Neaton said results could come later this fall, by which time the study group could be evaluating several other antibody products under development.

 Neaton said there is growing evidence that a cocktail of drugs is needed to fight severe COVID-19.
-Remdesivir was proved in a drug trial earlier this year to limit viral replication by infected cells, whereas antibody therapies could prevent the cells from becoming infected in the first place.
+Remdesivir was proved in a drug trial earlier this year to limit viral replication by infected cells, whereas antibody therapies could give the immune system "extra umph" to prevent infections in the first place, Neaton said.

-“I think they may complement each other,” Neaton said.
-“These drugs have different methods of action.
-I liken it to the days in HIV when we learned that one drug alone didn’t work, and two drugs didn’t work very well.”
+"I think they may complement each other," he said.
+"These drugs have different methods of action.
+I liken it to the days in HIV" when researchers discovered that multiple drugs were needed to fight the infection.

 Antibodies are produced by the human immune system in response to COVID-19, including so-called neutralizing antibodies that fight off the virus.
 The initial synthetic therapies are monoclonal, meaning researchers have isolated a single type of neutralizing antibody from COVID-19 patients and reproduced it in large enough quantities to use as therapies.